SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/create.md

 1. Click **Save** when you are done.

 ![Set properties for new flow -screenshot][img1]

-After designing a flow and saving it, the **Flow editor** closes, and the flow chart is shown in the **View flow** screen.
-The new flow has status **Not running** until a flow administrator manually starts it by toggling Running = true.

 ## <a id="fields" />Filling in flow fields